asimd/email-validator/README.md

-# Email Validator
+# EmailSherlock 🕵️‍♂️📧

-A Python script for validating email addresses using DNS and SMTP checks, providing a confidence score for each email's validity and potential deliverability.
+EmailSherlock is a powerful Python tool for validating email addresses using DNS and SMTP checks.
+It provides a confidence score for each email's validity and potential deliverability, helping you deduce the legitimacy of email addresses with detective-like precision.

 ## Features